 Sidewall Height

 The height of the tire is closely related to the height of its sidewall.
-The sidewall is actually the edge of the tire that continues the tread toward the center of the wheel and is responsible for riding comfort and durability to damage and impacts.
 The sidewalls of the tire are very durable but also very elastic.
 These determine the cushioning effect during riding.

 The higher the tire, the more expressive the cushioning effect.
 Precisely for this reason, the 265-inch tires are favorites for those who want a smoother ride.
 These are about 8mm higher than their 225 and 245'' rivals.
-The difference does not sound critical, but it has enough impact on comfort and cornering stiffness.
+The difference has enough impact on comfort and cornering stiffness.

 Tire Width

-Another aspect worth mentioning is the tire's stability on wet surfaces.
-A wider tread can eject water from its path more tenaciously, reducing the risk of hydroplaning.
+A wider tread ejects water from its path more tenaciously, reducing the risk of hydroplaning.
 As for the narrower tires like the 225'', they do well on slippery roads, but not as well as wider ones.
 These provide a reduced grip as the contact patch with the road is smaller.

 Tire Rolling Resistance

-If we are to compare the resistance of tires of sizes 225, 245, and 265, they provide different rolling resistance.
-The most optimal of all is the smallest size tire, which is the 225'' tire.
-This is explained by less rubber on the road, which means less engine energy to roll the tire forward.
+The rolling resistance of tires of different sizes (225, 245, and 265) is different.
+The most optimal of all is the 225'' tire.
+This is due to less rubber on the road, which means less engine energy is required to roll the tire forward.

-On the other extreme, the 265 tires need more power and energy to be rolled forward.
-The engine uses more power to propel heavier rubber on the road.
+The 265 tires need more power and energy to be rolled forward.
 Consequently, the rolling resistance of a 265'' is generally higher.

 Load Rating

-With that said, the most resistant tire to stress and additional weight of the 3 is the 265'' one.
+Different tire sizes mean different load ratings.
+The most resistant tire to stress and additional weight of the 3 is the 265'' one.
 Drivers who are used to loading the vehicle with additional weight must necessarily opt for larger tires.
-The construction of the 265" tires is a bit stronger than the 225, for example.
+The construction of the 265" tires is stronger than the 225, for example.
 As such, it will withstand the weights better.

 A tire that carries more than it can according to its load rating is subject to uneven wear and premature damage.
 In addition, carrying more than the tire can withstand goes against safety rules.
 The 225 and 245 tires are great options if the driver does not usually load the vehicle too much.
 The load rating chart will help you understand how much a tire can carry depending on its size.
 Take a look.